Biography

 “Divine Queerness: Forms and Tools of Healing”, the LGBT Center, NYC, and Enfoco Inc (June-September 2023)

-Louis Roederer Discovery Award, Les Rencontres d’Arles 2022,curated by Taous R. Dahmani (July- August 2022)
+Louis Roederer Discovery Award, Les Rencontres d’Arles 2022,curated by Dr. Taous R. Dahmani (July- August 2022)

 The Portrait Photographer’s Manual, Thames and Hudson (Book by Max Ferguson and Cian Oba-Smith), 2023